plewis/plewis.github.io/phylogenetics/hw-local-move.md

 ### Worksheet

-Scroll down to the end of this page and copy the questions there to a blank text file.
-As you follow the instructions below, record results in this "worksheet" as instructed.
+Copy the questions below to a blank text file.
+As you follow the instructions below, record results in this "worksheet" as instructed, using 5 decimals precision when reporting numbers.

+    1. seed used when generating pseudorandom numbers
+    answer:

+    2. log-likelihood of the starting tree assuming shape = 0.3
+    answer:

+    3. log of the joint prior for the starting tree
+    answer:

+    4. log of the posterior kernel for the starting tree:
+    answer:

+    5. edge at the center of 3-edge segment:
+    answer:

+    6. left edge in 3-edge segment:
+    answer:

+    7. right edge in 3-edge segment:
+    answer:

+    8. scaling factor m:
+    answer:

+    9. subtree to move:
+    answer:

+    10. newick description of proposed tree with edge lengths
+    answer:

+    11. log-likelihood of the proposed tree assuming shape = 0.3:
+    answer:

+    12. log of the joint prior for the proposed tree:
+    answer:

+    13. log of the posterior kernel for the proposed tree:
+    answer:

+    14. log of the acceptance ratio:
+    answer:

+    15. log of the Hastings ratio:
+    answer:

+    16. log of the acceptance probability:
+    answer:

+    17. decision (accept or reject):
+    answer:

 ### Data set

 Download this dataset to use when computing likelihoods: [green5.nex](/assets/data/green5.nex)